 Best for in-house medical financing

 If you want to apply for a line of credit to cover medical bills and prefer to handle this within your doctor or dentist’s office, you may want to check out CareCredit.
-While not a traditional credit card, CareCredit is a line of credit that is offered by medical professionals whose customers need help affording their medical bills.
+While not a traditional credit card, CareCredit is a line of credit offered by medical professionals whose customers need help affording their medical bills.

 Once you’re approved, CareCredit lets you borrow money to cover medical expenses and pay them off over time.
 Depending on your credit score, you may even be able to qualify for financing for six to 24 months without any interest, provided you pay your entire bill off during that time.
+You can then extend your financing period with a 24 to 60-month reduced APR period if you need more time, but this “reduced” interest is on par with or higher than many credit card interest rates.

 One downside of CareCredit promotional financing offers is the fact that they are usually “deferred interest” offers, meaning you can only avoid all interest payments if you pay your balance off entirely before the introductory offer ends.